- NEW SOUTH WALES

 Three Rivers works with Indigenous stakeholders and consortia partners to coordinate, deliver and implement activities for Aboriginal peoples to enter and succeed at health practice education.
 University partners work together on Three Rivers UDRH research.
 This collaborative work will be facilitated through telehealth technology and will include engaging with the community and across sectors and institutions.

-The Centre for Remote Health (CRH) is a joint centre of Flinders University and Charles Darwin University.
+Rural and Remote Health SA &NT is a joint centre of Flinders University and Charles Darwin University.
 Its primary location is in Alice Springs, NT, with satellite campuses in Katherine and Darwin.
 Its catchment area includes cross-border areas in SA and WA.

-CRH has established a research program with an emphasis on collaborative effort and capacity building.
-CRH has particular strengths in remote health services research, health services planning and development.
+The centre has established a research program with an emphasis on collaborative effort and capacity building and particular strengths in remote health services research, health services planning and development.
 Staff build partnerships with communities and organisations so that research activities are guided by community knowledge to improve people’s health in remote regions.

 A primary aim has been to support communities to benefit not only from the results of research, but also from involvement in the research process.
 Research activities include a broad range of topics and collaborations including injury prevention, PHC health service models, dementia, child nutrition and the nexus between land and health.